H with descender

 H with descender (Ⱨ ⱨ) is a letter of the Latin alphabet, derived from H with the addition of a small descender.
 It was used in Uyghur to represent (~ English h), while a regular H was used to represent (~ German ch in ach).

 This letter was in use from the early 1960s, when a Latin alphabet, the Uyghur New Script, was introduced for writing Uyghur to replace the Arabic script, until 1984–86 when the Latin alphabet was phased out and the official script was changed back to Arabic.
 The equivalent Arabic letter is ھ, while the Cyrillic equivalent is the shha (Һ һ).

 The capital letter is homoglyphic to the Cyrillic letter en with descender (Ң ң) used in various Turkic languages, including Uyghur itself in its own Cyrillic alphabet.
-Its lowercase form is homoglyphic with the shha with descender used in the Tati and Juhuri languages.
+Its lowercase form is homoglyphic with the shha with descender used in the Tati and Juhuri languages, which represents the same sound as in Latin.

 Computing codes

 Ⱨ was added to Unicode in version 5.0 (2006).